PerEAJ/OPCTree/README.md

-# pyOPC - For efficient CLI maneuvers of OPC DA structures
+# pyOPC - For efficient CLI maneuvers on OPC DA structures

 This packaged is made for simplifying working with OPC data from the Python CLI.
 It enables easy scan of a nested structure, searching